-For those services that are eligible for the CSP, current funding agreements will be extended to cover 2016-17 and funding agreements for 2017-18 will be amended, with new terms and conditions reflecting program’s cessation on 1 July 2018.
+For those services that continue to be eligible for the CSP, funding agreements for 2017-18 will be amended with new terms and conditions reflecting the program's cessation on 1 July 2018.

-Services should take this additional time to review their service’s current business model with a view to making changes that will improve sustainability and viability over the coming years.
+Services are encouraged to review their service's current business model with a view to making changes that will improve sustainability and viability over the coming years.

 Mainstream Community Support Program

 Mainstream services that are eligible to apply for CSP funding include: